jayphd/jayphd.github.io/index.md

 Previously, I was at the <a href="https://ncas.ac.uk/"> National Centre for Atmospheric Science (NCAS)</a>, University of Leeds where I studied the influence of the Western Ghats on the summer monsoon rainfall over peninsular India from observations and models simulations as a part of the <a  href="http://www.met.reading.ac.uk/~sws05agt/improve/"> IMPROVE project </a>. </p>

 <p>I did my Ph.D. at the Centre for Atmospheric and Oceanic Sciences, Indian Institute of Science, Bangalore.
 For my Ph.D. thesis, I wrote an automated cloud-tracking algorithm and studied the organization of deep convection from the INSAT satellite images.
-With the help of WRF model simulations, I also proposed an orographic blocking mechanism for the extreme rainfall events responsible for the South India floods in 2015. </p>
+With the help of WRF model simulations, I also proposed an orographic blocking mechanism for the extreme rainfall events responsible for the South India floods in 2015.
+This was the first study to link extreme rainfall over the east coast of India to the Eastern ghats mountains. </p>

 <h2> Research Interest: </h2>
 <ul>